About Sunderland Volunteer Life Brigade

 Coastwatch

-The Coastwatch Team provides a visual watch on the sea, coastline, piers and harbour.
-Using their ‘eyes and ears’ to monitor the local area the Watch Keepers maintain a log of all craft movements, provide weather reports and observe activities such as water sports; they are able to spot and report incidents as they happen.
+The Coastwatch Team provide a visual watch on the sea, coastline, piers and harbour.
+Using their ‘eyes and ears’ to monitor the local area, the Watch Keepers maintain a log of all craft movements, provide weather reports and observe activities such as water sports.
+They are able to spot and report incidents as they happen.
 This improves response times from the emergency services and also improves safety for all who use the area.
-The Coastwatch is currently in operation on four days a week and this will be extended to seven as more people are trained.
+The Coastwatch is currently in operation four days a week and there are plans to extend to seven as more people are trained.
 Sunderland Coastwatch is affiliated to the National Coastwatch Institute.

 The Look Out is equipped with radar, radios, Navtex, charts, telescope and binoculars.
 Visit the Coastwatch Page